brotatotes/bht-automation/bht gen 1/Matthew/Chapter 10/Matthew 10 31 bht.md

 # Matthew 10:31 Commentary Help Text

 ## BHT:
-This verse delivers a powerful message about the inherent worth and value of every individual.
-It reassures believers of God's care and provision, and encourages them to have faith and not fear.
-By highlighting the significance of sparrows, the verse emphasizes God's attention to even the smallest and most seemingly insignificant aspects of creation.
-It affirms that God's providence extends to the lives of His people, assuring them of His protection and love.
+This verse contains a simple yet profound statement that emphasizes the immense value and worth of every individual in the eyes of God.
+Jesus' teaching carries remarkable power, as his words offer comfort and assurance to those who may feel insignificant or fearful.
+It reveals that God's care extends even to the humblest of creatures, highlighting the deep love and protection He has for His faithful servants.
+Thus, this verse assures us that we are cherished and secure under the watchful eye of our Heavenly Father.

 ## Choicest Commentary Quotes:
 ### Jamieson Fausset Brown:
-1. "Fear ye not therefore, ye are of more value than many sparrows." - This verse carries a profound message of reassurance and comfort, reminding us of our inherent worth and value in the eyes of God.
-It is a simple yet powerful statement that resonates deeply with the human heart.
+1. "Fear ye not therefore, ye are of more value than many sparrows" - This simple yet profound statement carries immense weight, highlighting the value and worth that each individual holds in the eyes of God.

-2. "Was ever language of such simplicity felt to carry such weight as this does?" - The commentary highlights the remarkable ability of Jesus' teachings to convey profound truths through simple and accessible language.
-It emphasizes the charm and power of his words, which have the capacity to touch and transform lives.
+2. "Was ever language of such simplicity felt to carry such weight as this does?" - The commentary acknowledges the remarkable power of Jesus' teaching, where his words, though simple, have a profound impact on the listener.

-3. "But here lies much of the charm and power of our Lord's teaching." - This quote underscores the unique and captivating nature of Jesus' teaching style.
-It suggests that the simplicity and depth of his words are what make them so compelling and impactful.
-His teachings have the ability to penetrate the heart and bring about lasting change.
+3. "But here lies much of the charm and power of our Lord's teaching" - The commentary recognizes that the charm and power of Jesus' teaching lies in its simplicity, making it accessible and relatable to all who hear it.

 ### John Calvin:
-1. "You are of more value." - This quote emphasizes the inherent worth and value of every individual, highlighting that humans are of greater importance than sparrows.
-It reminds us that our worth is not determined by our achievements or status, but by the unconditional love and grace of God.

-2. "This discourse relates peculiarly to the sons of God." - This quote highlights that the message is specifically directed towards believers, emphasizing their special status as children of God.
-It reminds us that as God's children, we have a unique relationship with Him and are called to live in accordance with His will.
+1. "You are of more value...
+This discourse relates peculiarly to the sons of God, who possess a far higher right than what they derive from creation."

-3. "The rank which belongs to men arises solely from the undeserved kindness of God." - This quote emphasizes that our position and value as humans are not earned or deserved, but are solely a result of God's grace and mercy.
-It reminds us of our dependence on God and the need to humbly acknowledge His goodness in our lives.
+2. "The rank which belongs to men arises solely from the undeserved kindness of God."

+3. "The sparrows were created for their advantage."

 ### Philip Schaff:
-1. "Fear ye not therefore."
+1. "Ye are of more value, i.e., in the sight of God, who is ‘your Father’ (Matthew 10:29)."
-2. "The humblest of God's creatures have their value in His sight: how much more human beings."
+2. "The humblest of God’s creatures have their value in His sight: how much more human beings."
 3. "A right sense of our immortality consists in the feeling that we are perfectly safe in the keeping of our Father."

+### Archibald T Robertson:
+1. "The value of a human soul is immeasurable, surpassing even that of many sparrows."
+2. "Jesus highlights the immense worth and significance of each individual, reminding us that we are not just another face in the crowd."
+3. "This verse serves as a powerful reminder of God's deep love and care for every single person, no matter how insignificant they may feel."

 ### John Gill:
 1. "Fear ye not therefore,....
 Neither be afraid of men, nor distrust the providence of God; for if that reaches to the meanest of creatures, sparrows, and to that which is of the least account with men, the single hair of a man's head; much more must it regard the lives of men."